 Over time, deposits or valve wear can prevent the valves from closing completely, interfering with a good seal.
 Wear can also interfere with proper valve operation, disrupting optimum fuel/air flow.

-- 75% more engine protection against horsepower loss and wear*
+- 75% more engine protection against horsepower loss and wear¹

-- 62% cleaner pistons than required by the proposed industry standard**
+- 40% cleaner pistons than required by a double-length industry standard test²

 Its outstanding performance helps prevent deposits and wear that rob engines of horsepower, helping preserve that like-new feeling you crave when driving.